FIT College – Student Handbook

 Internet and Computer Recommendations.

-PLEASE NOTE: In order to complete any course work with FIT College, you will need the use of a computer and internet to access course notes, resources and complete exams online.
+PLEASE NOTE: In order to complete any course work with FIT College, you will need the use of a computer and internet to access lecture notes and resources, download assessment tasks and complete exams online.

-All students have full access to FIT College Online.
+All students have full access to FIT College Cloud Campus.

 This is an amazing advantage to you – as you can continue your study from anywhere, anytime.
-The College Online Learning Platform has thousands of resources available to download and view.
+The College Cloud Campus has many resources available to download and view.
 You can access the resources anywhere, due to the online nature!
 This will ensure you can enhance your learning and education journey.

 Therefore, it is recommended that you have an efficient computer that will enable a quality internet connection as well as a suitable internet plan.